Fuhu: Accessories

 With profit margins as low as $5 per unit, Fuhu relied on accessories for the Nabi to increase its profits.
 Each Nabi tablet featured a small grid on the reverse that could hold rubberized block letters called KINABI, allowing children to customize their devices with short words or names.
 Fuhu also created Nabi Frames, stickers that surrounded the tablet screen, featuring characters from popular children's television shows.
 Other accessories included cases, backpacks, screen protectors, car chargers with cords long enough to reach the back seat of a vehicle, and cameras.

 In December 2012, Fuhu launched a line of headphones for kids.
 Dubbed Nabi Notes, the headphones were designed to work with the Nabi tablet line to limit the headphones' volume to 80 dB or less to prevent damage to children's hearing.
 In 2014, the company added the Nabi Karaoke and a wireless printer to its lineup of accessories for the Nabi.

 Philanthropy

-Fuhu created a charity, Nabi Inspire, meant to raise awareness and provide support for families affected by autism spectrum disorder.
+Fuhu created a charity, Nabi Inspire, meant to raise awareness and provide support for families affected by autism spectrum disorder through the initiative Gifted 10K.